It is common for many parents who want us to be an engineer or a doctor. But deep down in our hearts, we intend to become something else.

 Yes, an aeronautical engineer can become a pilot.
 The aeronautical engineer only has to fly the minimum hours required to obtain pilot licenses.

-As I have mentioned in the previous sub-heading, having an aeronautical engineering degree will be beneficial for someone who intends to work in the airline.
+As I have mentioned in the previous sub-heading, having an aeronautical engineering degree will benefit someone who intends to work in the airline.

 Likewise, an aeronautical engineer will find many relevant topics in the pilot training subjects as both professions are in the aviation industry.

-Thus after graduating from college as an aeronautical engineer, find out out a suitable and reputed flight school.
+Thus after graduating from college as an aeronautical engineer, find out a right and reputed flight school.

 Next, enroll in the flight school to obtain your desired pilot license.